In the previous section, we saw gravitational potential

 • This force acts towards the left

-2. The mass 4will also exert an attractive force on m
+2. The mass 4M will also exert an attractive force on m

 • The magnitude of this attractive force will be $\mathbf\small{\frac{4GMm}{(6R-r)^2}}$